 Basic Home Remedies and Treatments for Itchy Skin

-- 4Aloe Vera -This essentially helps promote hair growth; but is also an effective treatment for itchy and irritated skin.
-Experts do believe that Aloe Vera has in fact more stronger properties that can alleviate itchy skin as compared to that of hydrocortisone.
-To use this as an itch remedy, you have to cut the Aloe Vera and use the gel-like substance of the plant and rub it directly on the itchy part of your body.
-The gel-like substance is known to contain the medicinal properties of Aloe Vera.
+- 1This essentially helps promote hair growth, but is also an effective treatment for itchy and irritated skin.
+Experts do believe that Aloe Vera has, in fact, stronger properties that will alleviate itchy skin, compared to that of hydrocortisone.
+To use this as an itch remedy, all you need to do is cut a pulpy leaf from the plant, and slice down the leaf with a knife.
+Inside, you'll find a gel.
+Rub this gel directly on the affected area.
+It is the gel-like substance that contains the medicinal properties of Aloe Vera.

-- Make sure that you keep your home clean and free from any potential allergens that can irritate and cause your skin to itch.
+- Make sure you keep your home clean and free from any potential allergens that can irritate and cause your skin to itch.
 Use hypoallergenic pillows, towels, and blankets to safeguard your family from environmental pathogens.

 - Keep track of your food and medication allergies and watch what you eat to avoid further health complications.

-- It is always deemed best to consult your physician to get the right treatment procedures for your skin itch and medications that are appropriate for your skin condition.
+- It is always deemed best to consult your physician to get the right treatment for your skin itch and medications that are appropriate for your skin condition.